Mikuu/ArXmanS/micoo/index.md

 You can use `<-` and `->` to navigate between all test cases, once you passed all the test cases, click breadcrumb to go back to test build page, now, all test cases should be marked as `passed`.

 Click the `Rebase` button will tell Micoo to mark current build as a baseline build, all the screenshots in this build will be set as their test cases' baseline images.
-The same test case's latest image in the subsequent test build will be compared against these baseline images, until you rebase a newer baseline build, or rebase the current baseline build.
+The same test case's latest image in the subsequent test build will be compared against these baseline images, until you rebase a newer baseline build, or debase the current baseline build.

 > only test build with all passed test cases can be marked as baseline build.